Jaime Benítez Rexach: Career

+U.S. Congress

 In 1972, he was elected Resident Commissioner of Puerto Rico for a four-year term.
 In the U.S. House of Representatives he was assigned to the Committee on Education and Labor, an important committee assignment for a man who cared deeply about education and who had an interest in social and labor conditions in Puerto Rico.
 In the 94th Congress, Benítez introduced legislation to extend the Higher Education Act of 1965 to Puerto Rico.
 He showed interest in the affairs of U.S. territories, sponsoring legislation to allow American Samoa to elect a governor and lieutenant governor, and supporting the authorization of a loan to the Virgin Islands Government.

 While in Congress he was a strong advocate of the current status of Puerto Rico, which he felt was preferable to statehood or independence.
 A bill to enhance Puerto Rico's relationship with the U.S., H.R.
 11200, died in committee.

+After Congress

 After an unsuccessful reelection bid, Benítez returned to Puerto Rico.
 He taught at the Inter-American University of Puerto Rico (IAU) from 1980 to 1986.
 He was a professor of government at the American College in Bayamón, Puerto Rico.